fma2/pcp-intro-web-development-2016/README.md

 Welcome to Introduction to Web Development!
 Below is the curriculum for this introductory course in HTML/CSS for beginners in the Pre-College Program at Barnard College.

-Use the links below to jump to a section of this page.
+Use the links below to jump to a section on this page.

 - [Course Description](#description)
 	- [Learning Outcomes](#outcomes)